FREE CONSULTATION

 13.2 Google Shopping and Image Search

-Google Shopping and Google Images share the same visual shopping graph.
-Product images optimized for one surface benefit the other.
-Ensure your Google Merchant Center feed includes high-resolution image URLs that match the images on your product pages exactly.
+Google Shopping and Google Images pull from the same visual shopping graph, so optimizing a product image for one benefits the other.
+Just make sure your Google Merchant Center feed uses high-resolution image URLs that match what’s actually on your product pages.

 14. Image Search for Local Businesses

-Local image search is underexploited.
-Photos of your business, products, team, and location can appear in Google Maps, Local Pack, and Google Images, all driving foot traffic and calls.
+Local image search is one of the more underused levers out there.
+Photos of your business, products, team, and location can surface in Google Maps, the Local Pack, and Google Images, all of which translate into real foot traffic and calls.

 14.1 Local Image Optimization

-• Google Business Profile photos: upload high-quality interior, exterior, product, team, and “at work” photos monthly
+• Google Business Profile photos: upload fresh, high-quality interior, exterior, product, team, and “at work” shots every month.

-• Local landmark photos: images of nearby recognizable locations improve local entity association
+• Local landmark photos: images of nearby recognizable spots strengthen local entity association.

-• Customer-generated photos: encourage and respond to user-uploaded photos on your GBP
+• Customer-generated photos: encourage them, and respond to the ones users upload to your GBP.

 15. Image Search for Content and Blogs